birajbyte/Beginner-code-with-Question/README.md

 # Beginner-code-with-Question
-Question solved while building logic
+Questions to recognize pattern and logic